 - Exploring and developing your career and personal goals

-- Exploring academic majors, choosing an appropriate academic major, or helping change your academic major
+- Exploring academic majors, choosing an appropriate academic major, or helping change your

 - Registering for classes each semester and helping develop a multi-semester academic plan